GiovanniArcudi/Programming-II-Coursework/MathDoku Executable/README.md

-JavaFX MathDoku Instructions:
+# JavaFX MathDoku Instructions

-    APPLY ALL THE FOLLOWING INSTRUCTIONS TO AN UNZIPPED VERSION OF "mathdoku2".
-IF NUMBERS DO NOT APPEAR WHEN YOU SUCCESSFULLY LOAD A NEW GAME USE "mathdoku1".
+## Running the Application:

-    - RUNNING AN APPLICATION: Unzip the folder, open command line, go inside the "bin" folder and run "launch".
+Unzip the folder, open command line, go inside the "bin" folder and run "launch".

-    - STARTING A NEW GAME: To start a game either click on "Load Game From File" or "Load Game From Text" buttons.
+## Starting a new game To start a game either click on "Load Game From File" or "Load Game From Text" buttons.

-    - CELL COMPLETION:
+**CELL COMPLETION:

 	   By Mouse: Click on the cell to activate it and click on the button with a right number to enter/clear it.